Red Sox vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Betting Records & Stats

-- The Red Sox have been the moneyline favorite 24 total times this season.
-They've finished 13-11 in those games.
+- The Red Sox have won 13 of the 25 games they were the moneyline favorite this season (52%).

-- Boston has not played a game with moneyline odds of -250 or shorter.
+- Boston has never played a game this season with moneyline odds of -250 or shorter.

-- The Red Sox have an implied moneyline win probability of 71.4% in this contest.
+- The implied moneyline probablility for this matchup gives the Red Sox a 71.4% chance to win.

-- In the 66 games in which bookmakers have set an over/under for Boston, it has combined with opponents to go over the total 35 times (35-29-2).
+- Boston has combined with opponents to go over the total 36 times this season for a 36-29-2 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!